wireapp/wire-server/tools/fedcalls/README.md

-our swaggger docs contain information about which end-points call which federation end-points internally.  this command line tool extracts that information from the swagger json and converts it into a dot file.
+our swaggger docs contain information about which end-points call which federation end-points internally.  this command line tool extracts that information from the swagger json and converts it into two files: dot (for feeding into graphviz), and csv.

 ### try it out